 - Travel Insurance

 - Project Travel Costs

 - The nearest airport for this program is Colombo International Airport (CMB)

-- Sri Lanka has E-Visas that you get on arrival.
+- Sri Lanka has E-Visas – please only get Tourist visas.

 - For support on any of the above email us firstname.lastname@example.org

 You will be staying in a shared room in our volunteer villa in Galle.
 The house comes with a little garden area, common dining room, recreation area, and private terrace.
 Galle, is a a laid-back and trendy town in Southern Sri Lanka surrounded by lush greenery and tropical beauty.
 The house is a short 10 -15 minutes ride to the quaint historical centre Galle Fort where you can find trendy cafes and shopping.
 The house is very safe and secured with several CCTV cameras, our program manager lives adjacent to the volunteer house to ensure that all your needs are met and there is 24/7 support.

 Meals are provided will be local Sri Lankan cuisine.
 A typical breakfast includes eggs or pancakes or a Sri Lankan breakfast with fruits, tea or coffee.
 Lunch and Dinner is usually tasty Sri Lankan curries with rice or bread.
 Meals are generally cooked with seasonal ingredients and a tropical fruit like pineapples, bananas, watermelon or papaya is served with meals.

 If you need accommodation upgrades such as private rooms we can provide this if you let us know in advance.
 There will be an extra charge for this.